-Legislative Background: An Act to amend the Divorce Act, the Family Orders and Agreements Enforcement Assistance Act and the Garnishment, Attachment and Pension Diversion Act and to make consequential amendments to another Act (Bill C-78)
+Legislative Background: An Act to amend the Divorce Act, the Family Orders and Agreements Enforcement Assistance Act and the Garnishment, Attachment and Pension Diversion Act and to make consequential amendments to another Act (Bill C-78 in the 42nd Parliament)

 A. Promoting the best interests of the child

-Bill C-78 would maintain the best interests of the child as the only consideration for parenting decisions under the Divorce Act and includes various measures to promote the best interests of the child.
-For example, the bill would create a duty for parents to exercise their responsibilities for their children in a manner consistent with the best interests of the child.
+The 2019 changes to family laws maintain the best interests of the child as the only consideration for parenting decisions under the Divorce Act and includes various measures to promote the best interests of the child.
+For example, the amendments create a duty for parents to exercise their responsibilities for their children in a manner consistent with the best interests of the child.

-Bill C-78 also proposes a list of best interests of the child criteria highlighting key factors related to children’s well-being.
-This list would help parents, family justice professionals and judges determine what is best for the child in a particular case.
+The legislation also sets out a list of best interests of the child criteria highlighting key factors related to children’s well-being.
+This list will help parents, family justice professionals and judges determine what is best for the child in a particular case.

-Bill C-78 would also replace the terms “custody” and “access” with terminology focused on parents’ responsibilities for their children.
-Family law academics have written that this change in terminology supports children’s best interests by helping to reduce parental conflict.Footnote 11 Bill C-78 would introduce “parenting orders” and “contact orders” through which courts could provide specific direction on the care of children.
+The changes to the Divorce Act also replace the terms “custody” and “access” with terminology focused on parents’ responsibilities for their children.
+Family law academics have written that this change in terminology supports children’s best interests by helping to reduce parental conflict.Footnote 12 The amendments introduce “parenting orders” and “contact orders” through which courts could provide specific direction on the care of children.

-Finally, Bill C-78 would introduce provisions to help parents and courts resolve disputes over relocation after separation and divorce.
-This would support the objective of promoting the best interests of the child by contributing to a reduction in parental conflict.
+Finally, the legislation introduces provisions to help parents and courts resolve disputes over relocation after separation and divorce.
+This supports the objective of promoting the best interests of the child by contributing to a reduction in parental conflict.

 1. Exclusive focus on the best interests of the child in parenting matters

-Several stakeholders, including the Canadian Bar Association,Footnote 13 have argued that a presumption could increase litigation by forcing parents to lead evidence showing that the other parent is less fit, thus fuelling conflict.
-The Special Joint Committee on Child Custody and Access noted that a parenting presumption would shift the focus of the inquiry in parenting matters away from the best interests of the child.Footnote 14 A presumption would be inconsistent with Bill C-78’s emphasis on children’s best interests brought in by the 2019 changes to family laws.
+Several stakeholders, including the Canadian Bar Association,Footnote 14 have argued that a presumption could increase litigation by forcing parents to lead evidence showing that the other parent is less fit, thus fuelling conflict.
+The Special Joint Committee on Child Custody and Access noted that a parenting presumption would shift the focus of the inquiry in parenting matters away from the best interests of the child.Footnote 15 A presumption would be inconsistent with the emphasis on children’s best interests brought in by the 2019 changes to family laws.

 2. Best interests criteria (Clause 12)

 The Divorce Act does not currently include a list of factors for courts to consider in determining what is in the best interests of the child in a particular case.
-All provinces and territories but one include such a list in their family law legislation, and a substantial body of case law has developed defining the best interests of the child test.Footnote 15 Bill C-78 proposes a non-exhaustive list of best interests of the child criteria to provide some consistency and clarity and to assist in guiding parents, family justice professionals, lawyers and courts.
+All provinces and territories but one include such a list in their family law legislation, and a substantial body of case law has developed defining the best interests of the child test.Footnote 16 The 2019 amendments set out a non-exhaustive list of best interests of the child criteria to provide some consistency and clarity and to assist in guiding parents, family justice professionals, lawyers and courts.

-In addition to a list of criteria, Bill C-78 proposes a “primary consideration.”
-The primary consideration would specify that a child’s safety, security and well-being are the most important factors to consider.
+In addition to a list of criteria, the 2019 changes identify a “primary consideration.”
+The primary consideration specifies that a child’s safety, security and well-being are the most important factors to consider.
 In some cases, there may be conflicts between two or more of the enumerated best interests of the child criteria.
-The primary consideration would help to resolve any such conflicts by stressing that the child’s safety, security and well-being must always come first.
+The primary consideration will help to resolve any such conflicts by stressing that the child’s safety, security and well-being must always come first.
 Similar provisions are included in the family law statutes of Alberta and British Columbia.

-The proposed list of best interests criteria would be non-exhaustive.
-Parents and courts could therefore consider factors that are relevant to the circumstances of a particular child even if such factors do not appear on the proposed list.
-The proposed list would not prioritize any one criterion over another, with the exception of the primary consideration.
-No single criterion would be determinative, and the weighting for each criterion would depend on the circumstances of the particular child.
-The remainder of this section includes descriptions of each of the proposed best interests of the child criteria.
+The list of best interests criteria is a non-exhaustive list.
+Parents and courts could therefore consider factors that are relevant to the circumstances of a particular child even if such factors do not appear on the list.
+The list does not prioritize any one criterion over another, with the exception of the primary consideration.
+No single criterion is determinative, and the weighting for each criterion depends on the circumstances of the particular child.
+The remainder of this section includes descriptions of each of the best interests of the child criteria.

 a.
 The child’s needs, given the child’s age and stage of development, such as the child’s need for stability

-This criterion would emphasize the need to focus on the individual circumstances of each child.
+This criterion emphasizes the need to focus on the individual circumstances of each child.
 For example, a child’s temperament can influence their ability to respond to change and may affect the parenting style they require.
 If the child has any special physical or psychological needs, such as a physical disability, this may be important for the court to consider.
-This criterion would recognize that each child experiences their parents’ divorce or separation in unique ways.
+This criterion recognizes that each child experiences their parents’ divorce or separation in unique ways.

 A child’s needs also change over time.
 A child’s stage of development influences their reaction to any situation.
 For example, most infants require more predictability in their schedules and routines than adolescents do.
 This factor takes these types of developmental issues into account.